Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Examples

 for any bounded $f_0 \in \calS^\beta$ and any sequence $M_n \to \infty$. \item If $\alpha<\beta$ and $r < d/(d+2\alpha)$, then

 for any bounded $f_0 \in \calS^\beta$. \item If $\alpha>\beta>0$, then there exists $f_0 \in \calS^\beta$ such that

-for all $M>0$. \end{enumerate} Finally, for $\beta=\alpha$, $m\geq n^{d/(d+2\alpha)}$ and $M>0$ there exists $C>0$ such that for $\|f_0\|_\beta\leq M$, we have $P_0(\rho_n\leq Cn^{-\beta/(d+2\beta)})\rightarrow 1$. \end{corollary}
+for all $M>0$. \end{enumerate} Finally, for $\beta=\alpha$ and $m\geq n^{d/(d+2\alpha)}$, there exists $C>0$ such that for $f_0 \in \cal S_\beta$, we have $P_0(\rho_n\leq Cn^{-\beta/(d+2\beta)})\rightarrow 1$. \end{corollary}

-The first statement of the corollary shows that by considering a prior which does not oversmooth the true function, the slightly inflated credible sets provide reliable uncertainty quantification from the frequentist perspective.
-In other words, by blowing up the credible balls \eqref{def:credible} with a multiplicative factor of $M_n\rightarrow\infty$, its frequentist coverage tends to one.
+The first statement of the corollary says that by considering a prior which does not oversmooth the true function, the slightly inflated credible sets provide reliable uncertainty quantification from the frequentist perspective.
+In other words, by blowing up a credible ball \eqref{def:credible} with a multiplicative factor of $M_n\rightarrow\infty$, its frequentist coverage tends to one.
 We note that inflating the credible set is in principle equivalent to (slightly) undersmoothing the prior distribution.

 In statement \textit{2}, we in fact show that such technical post-processing is not necessary by taking $\alpha<\beta$ and considering less than $m\leq n^r$, with $r < d/(d+2\alpha)$, inducing variables.
 We note that in view of Corollary \ref{c:polycontr}, such choices of $\alpha$ and $m$ result in an inflated contraction rate.
 In this case the variational posterior mean is sub-optimally far from the true $f_0$ (considering squared $L^2$-loss).
 At the same time the size of the credible ball is also of higher magnitude $V_n \asymp \sum_{j>m}\lambda_j$ which is large enough to dominate the expected loss of the variational posterior mean.

-When considering smoother priors than the true function $f_0$, the frequentist coverage of the variational credible set will tend to zero, independently from the number of inducing variables applied.
+When considering smoother priors than the true function $f_0$, as in statement \textit{3} of the corollary, the frequentist coverage of the variational credible set will tend to zero, independently from the number of inducing variables applied.

 Finally, as a follow up of Corollary \ref{c:polycontr}, the size of the credible set achieves the minimax rate if the regularity of the prior matches the regularity of $f_0$.
 All these results, in fact, are in line with the frequentist coverage results derived for the true posterior distribution \cite{knapik2011}.